core-challenge/2023solver-submission/README.md

   3. Create a solver executable on ubuntu 20.04 as a Dockerfile (see below and [sample file](/container/Dockerfile)).
   4. Write your solver description as [main.tex](/description/main.tex).
   5. The final state of your Github private repository is:
-     - `container/Dockerfile` is edited and `[at container/]$ docker build -f Dockerfile -t solver-name .` will build your solver docker image.
+     - `container/Dockerfile` is edited and `[container/]$ docker build -f Dockerfile -t solver-name .` will build your solver docker image.
      - Using your docker image, `docker run --rm -t -v /ABSOLUTEPATH/2023solver-submission/container/test-instances:/test solver-name /test/hc-toyyes-01.col /test/hc-toyyes-01_01.dat` will print a result.
        - Note: LOCAL-HOST-TEST-DIR must be an absolute path on your local machine containing test.col and test.dat.
      - `description/main.tex` can be compiled using `latexmk` (see more detail on [latex-action](https://github.com/xu-cheng/latex-action)).